shahab-ghafoor/Loan-Interest-Rates/README.md

 ## Background

-In the rapidly evolving fintech sector, efficient risk assessment and personalized loan offerings are essential for improving customer satisfaction and maintaining profitability.
-This project involves analyzing peer-to-peer (P2P) loan data to understand the factors influencing loan interest rates and building predictive models to guide loan term personalization.
+In the rapidly evolving fintech sector, efficient risk assessment and personalized loan offerings are crucial for enhancing customer satisfaction and maintaining profitability.
+This project entails analyzing peer-to-peer (P2P) loan data to identify the factors influencing loan interest rates and developing predictive models to inform loan term personalization.

 ## Objectives